Memnoch1244/NPCinfo/README.md

 Use "npcshow" or "npchide" to toggle the miniwindow.

+Note: Potentially incompatible with Aardwolf Consider Miniwin from Athlau.

 Installation
 =====
 Install by downloading the zip file and unzipping the contents to your world/plugins folder in your MUSHclient directory.